mary-grace/hacktoberfest-swag-list/README.md

 #### **CAMUNDA**

 - **Swag**: T-shirt, stickers
-- **Requirements**: 2 or more merged PRs
+- **Requirements**: 2 or more accepted PRs to a Camunda-owned repo
-- **How to sign up**: First you have submit two PRs then let us know you’ve completed the challenge by filling out the form on our [official Hacktoberfest page](https://camunda.com/hacktoberfest2020/) and we will send you a e-mail.
+- **How to sign up**: First you have submit two PRs to a Camunda-owned repo, then let us know you’ve completed the challenge by filling out the form on our [official Hacktoberfest page](https://camunda.com/hacktoberfest2020/) and we will send you a e-mail.
 The repos are: [Camunda BPM](https://github.com/camunda/), [bpmn.io](https://github.com/bpmn-io/), and [Zeebe-io](https://github.com/zeebe-io/).
 - **Notes**: Check out Camunda [official Hacktoberfest page](https://camunda.com/hacktoberfest2020/) for more info & how to get the T-shirt.

 #### **CircleCI**